FolkerKinzel/Tsltn/README.md

 Tsltn enables you,
 * to keep your translated files in sync with the original file,
 * to translate only the required sections (skip attributes and code sections), and
-* it prompts you to retranslate a section, only if the original file on that section has changed significantly.
+* it only prompts you to retranslate a section, when there are significant changes.

 ## Installing Tsltn